 Note: Hook and bushing assembly is not to be further disassembled as nut securing bushing to hook shank is welded in place at the factory.
-Only the assemble is available for replacement.
+Only the assembly is available for replacement.

 - (3) On tripled reeved models, remove retaining ring from connecting rod pin and push connecting rod pin through bracket and connecting rod, releasing hanger (see Figure 7-1).
 Raise hanger above hoist frame to provide access to hook nut.
 Rotate hook until grooved pin in nut is visible from end of hanger frame.
 Using a drift punch, drive grooved pin through hook nut until it hits hanger pocket.
 Remove drift punch far enough to hold nut from turning and unscrew hook from nut.
-Thrust washer will fall free. - (4) To remove connecting rod (Figure 7-1) on tripled reeved hoist drive pin from rod using drift punch and unscrew connecting rod.
-Nut is reached through access hole in side of hoist frame.
-(See Figure 7-15.) - c.
-Disassembly of Suspension Lug (Lug Suspension Models). - (1) On single reeved models drive grooved pin from the round nut inside the hoist frame.
-Hold round nut from rotating with drift punch through access hole in side of hoist frame.
-Unscrew suspension stud assembly by wrenching hex on top of suspension lug (see Figure 7-17).
+Thrust washer will fall free. - (4) To remove connecting rod (fig 7-2) on 3 ton hoist, remove screw securing suspension bushing keeper.
+Unscrew suspension bushing to remove connecting rod from frame.

+Disassembly of Suspension Lug (Lug Suspension Models).